Bealby/lisa-fairfield/README.md

 ---

-The aim of this website is to promote Actor Lisa Fairfield. the Website has been particulary deisgned to attract potential casting agents that are looking for artists in Advertising, Theatre and Film. to thus give Lisa Fairfield the opportunity to launch her career in the competitive,
+The aim of this website is to promote Actor Lisa Fairfield.
+The Website has been particulary designed to attract potential casting agents that are looking for artists in Advertising, Theatre and Film. to thus give Lisa Fairfield the opportunity to launch her career in the competitive,